GET OUT: Everything tastes better out of doors

 It’s starting to feel a lot like a festive season.
 DM/TGIFood

-The writer supports Ladles Of Love, which in six years, has grown from serving 70 meals at its first soup kitchen
+The writer supports Ladles Of Love, which in six years, has grown from serving 70 meals at its first soup kitchen, to one of the most prolific food charity organisations in South Africa.

 Daily Maverick © All rights reserved